IPVERSE (IPV) Self Reported Market Capitalization Tops $467.10 Million

 - Jeff in Space (JEFF) traded down 2.2% against the dollar and now trades at $2.75 or 0.00010076 BTC.

-IPVERSE was first traded on February 7th, 2022.
+IPVERSE’s genesis date was February 7th, 2022.
 IPVERSE’s total supply is 3,000,000,000 tokens.
+IPVERSE’s official website is ipverse.io.
 IPVERSE’s official Twitter account is @ipverse and its Facebook page is accessible here.
-IPVERSE’s official website is ipverse.io.

 IPVERSE uses blockchain-based NFT technology to give new value to intellectual property rights, a blockchain-based intellectual property trading platform that provides and protects creators’ creative and personal information.
 The platforms goal is to create a world where everyone can easily trade IPs in various fields such as art, culture, and technology.”

-It is usually not possible to purchase alternative cryptocurrencies such as IPVERSE directly using US dollars.
-Investors seeking to acquire IPVERSE should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Gemini or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase IPVERSE using one of the aforementioned exchanges.
+It is usually not currently possible to buy alternative cryptocurrencies such as IPVERSE directly using US dollars.
+Investors seeking to trade IPVERSE should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Changelly or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy IPVERSE using one of the aforementioned exchanges.

 Receive News & Updates for IPVERSE Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for IPVERSE and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.